-- Caregiver Support Groups: Family caregivers support each other by practicing self-care, sharing resources, and discussing challenges of caregiving for a loved one.
+- Individual counseling and support groups.
+Caregiver support groups help each other by practicing self-care, sharing resources, and discussing the challenges of caregiving for a loved one.
 Our case managers can help you find support options.